 The net debt leverage ratio is calculated as net debt (total principal debt outstanding less unrestricted cash) divided by adjusted EBITDA for the trailing twelve month period.
-Adjusted EBITDA represents net income, prepared in accordance with GAAP, adjusted for interest, taxes, depreciation and amortization and certain items that management believes are not reflective of the operational performance of the business.
-These adjustments include, but are not limited to, restructuring and related charges, net; discontinued operations; acquisition-related expenses; changes in fair value of contingent consideration obligations; inventory step-up expenses; significant legal and environmental charges; pension settlement charges; historical EBITDA of companies acquired during the period and other items identified by the company.
+Adjusted EBITDA for purposes of the net debt leverage ratio represents net income, prepared in accordance with GAAP, adjusted for interest expense, taxes, depreciation and amortization; certain items that management believes are not reflective of the operational performance of the business and additional adjustments as allowable under the company's credit facility.
+These adjustments include, but are not limited to, non-restructuring impairment charges; restructuring and related charges, net; inventory stepup expenses; discontinued operations; changes in fair value of contingent consideration obligations; acquisition-related expenses; significant legal and environmental charges; pension settlement charges; historical EBITDA of companies acquired during the period and other items identified by the company.